 Confused Lawyer #2: Once they've signed all the right corpus delecti waivers...

-- As the resident lawyer in Ultimate Marvel Vs Capcom 3, Phoenix Wright is often a target of these from other characters.
-The other Phoenix, Jean Grey, is just one few to poke fun at him, then there's this lovely quote from Ghost Rider...
+- As the resident lawyer in Ultimate Marvel vs. Capcom 3, Phoenix Wright is often a target of these from other characters.
+The other Phoenix, Jean Grey, is just one of those who poke fun at him, then there's this lovely quote from Ghost Rider...

-- In Scribblenauts, there is a level where you have to get bad guys up from hell to heaven.
+- There is a level where you have to get bad guys up from Hell to Heaven.
 One of them's a lawyer.

 - In Scribblenauts Unlimited, the Starite shard "Liar Liar Pants On Fire", awarded for placing two people who never tell the truth next to each other, can be earned by spawning two lawyers in close proximity.
 Getting another shard, in the Saurus Park level, involves putting something that sucks blood in a chunk of amber, and a lawyer works just fine.